Smart Buildings Enabled by 6G Communications: Challenges and Potential Future Research Directions

 \section{Challenges and Potential Future Research Directions}

-As a prototype framework, there is much we can do to further promote and realize the framework in practice, which is worth investigating as future work.
+As a prototype framework, much can still be done to further promote and improve the framework in practice; this should form the basis of future work for 6G communications.
 In this regard, we articulate several challenges and potential future research directions.